Skip links

 she/ella

-Constanza is a cultural organizer, facilitator, and mediator with over ten years of experience in strategy, community-engaged work, and interpretive planning.
+Constanza is a cultural organizer, facilitator, and mediator with over ten years of experience in strategy, community-engaged work, and impact

-Constanza founded terra cotta with the belief that socially engaged art can lead to civic action and social change.
+Constanza founded Terra Cotta with the belief that socially engaged art can lead to social change.

 Previously, she held leadership roles at the Arts & Business Council of Chicago, the Museum of Pre-Columbian Art Casa del Alabado, and the Art Institute of Chicago, where she led the foundational research for their first guidelines on inclusive writing.

-Constanza has worked across multiple social issues including museum decolonization, inclusive education, and gender equity.
-She was selected to be a 2024-2025 fellow at the Intercultural Leadership Institute, a one-year leadership program made jointly by organizations rooted in Black, Indigenous, and Latinx cultures.
-She was also a guest speaker at the 2019 Museums Different Conference, where she participated in conversations on how museums and Native peoples can navigate collaborative projects through a critical and decolonized lens.
+Constanza has worked on multiple social issues, including museum decolonization, inclusive education, and gender equity.
+She was selected to be a 2024-2025 fellow at the Intercultural Leadership Institute, a one-year leadership program jointly organized by organizations rooted in Black, Indigenous, and Latinx cultures.
+She was also a guest speaker at the 2019 Museums Different Conference, where she discussed how museums can navigate collaborative projects through a critical and decolonized lens.

 She has served on various grant panels at federal and state-level organizations, including the National Endowment for the Arts, the National Association Latino Arts and Culture, and the City of Chicago Department of Cultural Affairs and Special Events.